datamllab/tods/README.md

-# TODS
+# Automate Time-series Outlie Detection System
-This is a time-seried outlier detection system.
+This is a time-seried outlier detection system with automate machin learning.

 ## Axolotl
 Running pre-defined pipeline